-1. These contaminants are listed whether detected or non-detect (ND) because these are incident specific.
-All other contaminants are only listed if detected.

-2. The DOH uses multiple criteria to assess the safety of the drinking water including maximum contaminant levels (MCLs), previously established environmental action levels (EALs) and incident specific parameters (ISPs).

-3. For more information regarding Total Petroleum Hydrocarbons, refer to the FACT SHEET What Are Petroleum Hydrocarbons?, available online at: https://health.hawaii.gov/about/files/2021/12/21.12.16_What-Are-Petroleum-Hydrocarbons.pdf.
+- 1. These contaminants are listed whether detected or non-detect (ND) because these are incident specific.
+All other contaminants are only listed if detected. - 2.
+The DOH uses multiple criteria to assess the safety of the drinking water including maximum contaminant levels (MCLs), previously established environmental action levels (EALs) and incident specific parameters (ISPs). - 3.
+For more information regarding Total Petroleum Hydrocarbons, refer to the FACT SHEET What Are Petroleum Hydrocarbons?, available online at: https://health.hawaii.gov/about/files/2021/12/21.12.16_What-Are-Petroleum-Hydrocarbons.pdf. - 4.
+Parts per billion (ppb) refers to the amount (or concentration) of a contaminant in the water.

-Drinking Water Distribution System Recovery Plan: Stage 4 Sampling Results Report for Zone A2
+Drinking Water Distribution System Recovery Plan: Stage 4 Sampling Results Report for Red Hill Housing (Zone I1)